noiseprotocol/noise_spec/noise.md

 -------------------------------------------------

-Consider a protocol where the initiator can attempt zero-RTT encryption based on prior knowledge of the responder's static public key.
+Consider a protocol where the initiator can attempt zero-RTT encryption based on the responder's static public key.
 If the responder has changed their static public key, the parties will need to switch to a "fallback" handshake where the responder transmits the new static public key and the initiator resends the zero-RTT data.

 This can be handled by both parties re-initalizing their `HandshakeState` and simply executing a different handshake.
 Public keys that were exchanged in the